riverlane/paris/README.md

 Read through the first and second parts of example_solutions.py.
 In the first session of the day we will prepare your computers and walk through problem D0.
 The first function `problemzero_example_train` is related to this.

 Next you will be free to attempt the discrete and continuous problem sets.
-We recommend starting with the `train_discrete_general_example` and `TODO` functions.
+We recommend starting with the `example_general_discrete_problem_training` and `TODO` functions.

 In order to test your solutions, use `evaluate.py`.
-A example use is `./evaluate.py --fun train_discrete_general_example --stats --problem problem1 --n 4`.
-This runs your function `train_discrete_general_example` on problem 1, using 4 vectors for the training set.
+A example use is `./evaluate.py --fun example_general_discrete_problem_training --stats --problem problem1 --n 4`.
+This runs your function `example_general_discrete_problem_training` on problem 1, using 4 vectors for the training set.

 If you use the non-quantum solutions like `train_svm` you may want to use more training examples. the parameter `--n` controls this.